The Web

 ("V") for something, causing the

-Rescuer ("R") to
+Rescuer ("R") to defend the Victim.

-Victim, and the former Victim may become a Res-cuer.
+so that the Persecutor becomes a Victim, and the former Victim may become a

 Note that these three labels refer

-to roles (behaviors and attitudes), not the person
+to roles (behaviors and attitudes),not the person

 in the role.